d2s/Documentation/_posts/2018-04-11-Snapshots.md

 ## Snapshot administration - delete and keep snapshots

 Deleting snapshots is a **destructive** operation and should be performed with care.
 It is important to have a plan about which snapshots to keep and which to delete.
 RsyncOSX utilizes a simple plan for delete and keep snapshots.
-The is based upon three parts:
+The plan is based upon three parts:

 - the current week
-  - keep all snapshots
+  - keep all the snapshots within the current week
-- the current month
+- the current month minus the current week
-  - keep snapshots for selected Day of week, e.g all snapshots every Sunday this month
+  - keep all snapshots for the selected Day of week, e.g all snapshots every Sunday this month
 - previous months (and years)
-  - keep snapshots for either last or all selected Day of week
+  - keep the snapshot in the last week of month for selected Day of week, e.g the last Sunday in the month

-Snapshots which does not follow plan are automatically marked for deletions.
+Snapshots which does not follow plan are automatically marked for deleting.
+To actually delete the marked snapshots require to select the `Delete` button.

 ## Utilizing Snapshots